What do individuals know and think about net zero, and what are the implications for investors?

 We will seek to meet these headline targets via a range of transparent measures around investments in climate ‘solution providers’, engagement with fossil-fuel companies to support their energy transition, and active stewardship activities.

-We emphasize the importance of emissions pathways and we are led by science (by the SBTi where the guidance is available).
-This forces us to focus on real-world emission reductions rather than superficial portfolio decarbonization.
+We emphasise the importance of emissions pathways and we are led by science (by the SBTi where the guidance is available).
+This forces us to focus on real-world emission reductions rather than superficial portfolio decarbonisation.
 This guides our priorities around focusing on the regions, sectors and companies that are the most carbon-intense.
 Emerging markets will be the source of the vast majority of fossil-fuel emissions in the future, and this is where the funding gap is the greatest for both mitigation and adaptation.

-The Financial Conduct Authority recently announced three new sustainable investment product labels, designed to help consumers navigate the product landscape.
+The UK Financial Conduct Authority recently announced three new sustainable investment product labels, designed to help consumers navigate the product landscape.
 One of these focuses on ‘sustainable improvers’, highlighting that there is now space to allocate capital to companies that are seeking to improve their footprint, and therefore to effectively capture those improvements as a sustainability proposition.
 We believe this is a very important part of the climate-change challenge: to allocate not just to solution providers, but also to those that are doing the most.

 While our 2030 and 2040 milestone targets might still seem some way off, we are making investment decisions today that we believe will aid our progress along the way.
 We are stepping away from areas we deem to be unacceptably risky, and we are also focusing on selective, well-managed opportunities around energy-transition metals like copper, electric-vehicle infrastructure or supply chains, and clean energy.